 Taking action to protect our planet is the work of our lifetime.
 (No pressure.)
 Unfortunately the biggest contributors to climate change are out of our control.
 (Ahem, elected leaders.)
 So, what can individual Philadelphians do?
 Start a movement.
 Composting, eating less meat, bringing reusable bags everywhere you go and swapping in LED light bulbs are not enough on their own.
 The trick is to make your actions contagious, inspire the folks in your circle to do those things, too — and to use those simple actions as the starting point for advocating for big-picture, systemic changes.
 Ready to to dive in?
 Here, more than 50 ways to start.

-We consulted to one of the biggest clean-street advocates in Philadelphia, Ya Fav Trashman, for a practical guide on how to organize and run a street cleanup in your neighborhood and community.
+We consulted Philly’s best-loved clean-street advocate, Ya Fav Trashman, for a practical guide on how to organize and run a street cleanup in your community.
 He doled out five tips — and a dollop of good ol’ inspiration — for how to rally your neighbors to beautify your block.